Shrewsbury, Vermont

 Shrewsbury is a town in Rutland County, Vermont, United States.
 The town was named for the Earl of Shrewsbury.
 The population was 1,096 at the 2020 census.

 Shrewsbury was the home of the late U.S. Senator Jim Jeffords.
 In 1986/87, the town received worldwide attention from the media, when a moose spent 76 days unsuccessfully courting a local farmer's cow.
 A book, A Moose for Jessica was written about the story.

 Local culture

-There are several local businesses, including a restaurant called Rustic Rooster, a hair salon (Cuttings In The 'Ville), its first ever Real Estate Office (Evergreen Realty of Vermont)along with a Maple Syrup / Grassfed Beef Farm with a B & B (Smith Maple Crest Farm) located in its center and a number of small businesses.
+There are several local businesses.
 However, the vast majority of citizens work outside of the town, many in nearby Rutland.

 The town has a small elementary school (Shrewsbury Mountain School), and the high school students attend Mill River Union High School in Clarendon.

 The meetinghouse, located in Shrewsbury Center, houses the community church and is host to activities such as a talent show and contra dances.
 The fire department is made up of volunteers and is located in Cuttingsville.
 There is also a small volunteer library.

 The town has a very low crime rate, with only occasional cases of vandalism or burglary.
 There were no murders in Shrewsbury since the 1880s until 2016.